Qlik-PE/replicate-k8s/README.md

 An example *Dockerfile* and supporting scripts can be found in the `docker` subdirectory.
-You very likely will want to customize this for the specific requirements of your organization, particularly with regard to the database drivers that you choose to install..
+You very likely will want to customize this for the specific requirements of your organization, particularly with regard to the database drivers that you choose to install.
 If you don't have one already, you will need to build a Qlik Replicate docker image to work with.

 ## Kubernetes Production Best Practices

 * Create Kubernetes secrets to hold SSL certs, Replicate password, and your Replicate license file.
+* Use a Kubernetes "deployment" for production.
-* The replication factor for your Replicate pod should be set to 1.
+* The replication factor for your Replicate deployment should be set to 1.
 Replicate does not support sharing the data directory in active/active fashion across multiple instances of Replicate.
 * The Replicate "data directory" should be located on storage that can be shared with all